OCram85/OCram85.com/_posts/2017-10-24-PageSummary.md

 comments: true
 googlefonts: ["Share+Tech+Mono"]
 ---

-{: .text-muted}
-This post shows how to create simple page summaries for those who just need the facts!

 I often start writing a post or page and end up with much more content than I thought at the beginning.
 So I started adding a little summary section like this: